Individually crafted

 Safely coated and packaged, our roughly shaped bowls, or bowl blanks, then have to completely dry - a process that can take about one year.
 Since we work with fresh wood, the pieces contain a lot of water which has to be slowly removed from the piece.

-The piece acquires its final form
+The piece gets its final form

 Once completely dry, the bowl blanks have warped and changed in shape considerably.
 They get put back on the lathe and shaped to the final form and thickness.